 Youth groups in the Y-K Delta benefit from the Kuskokwim Ice Classic.
-This year’s beneficiary groups are Delta Illusions Dance Co., Teens Acting Against Violence, Bethel Freestyle Wrestling Club, Gladys Jung/BRHS Archery, the YK Delta Lifesavers and BRHS Cheerleaders in Bethel: Aniak Girls Basketball and the Napaskiak Senior Class.
+This year’s beneficiary groups are Delta Illusions Dance Co., Teens Acting Against Violence, and the YK Delta Lifesavers in Bethel; Aniak Girls Basketball, the Napaskiak Senior Class, Native Village of Hooper Bay Youth Employment program, and the City of Kalskag Youth program.
 All of these groups were ticket sellers for the event.

-For those of you in Bethel, join us for the annual Breakup Bash celebration at the riverfront across from First National Bank of Alaska tonight starting at 5 p.m.
-We will have live music, Yup’ik dance and free hot dogs to celebrate breakup.
+For those of you in Bethel, join us for the annual Breakup Bash celebration at the riverfront across from First National Bank of Alaska Sunday, May 7th starting at 5 p.m.
+We will have live music, the BRHS Yup’ik dance group, and free hot dogs to celebrate breakup.
 For those of you not in Bethel, you will miss the hot dogs but can watch Bethelites celebrating this change in season via our webcam!